Italy inspired recipes from friends

 salt and fresh ground black pepper

-Cut your peeled tomatoes into quarters and scoop out the seeds.
+2. Cut the peeled tomatoes into quarters and scoop out the seeds.

-Place bread on grill pan cut side down and grill on both sides until golden and crisp.
+8. Place the bread on the grill pan cut side down and grill on both sides until golden and crisp.

-Remove from the pan and drizzle with olive oil, and whilst still warm, rub garlic cloves over the grilled bread.
+9. Remove from the pan and drizzle with olive oil, and whilst still warm, rub garlic cloves over the grilled bread.
+Add toppings and serve.

 Recipe created by: Tanya Hindes